systemacticco-rgb/lps-reference-implementation/SPEC.md

 ---

-## 0. Principles
-- Security above all other concerns
-- One component per file, one concern per function
-- No mixed responsibilities
-- Audited libraries only — no custom cryptographic implementations
-- Every function must be independently testable
-- Current-audited-contract sections define the supported behavior.
-Built implementation notes describe the audited reference path; deferred, placeholder, and historical material does not authorize additional behavior.

-[HOLD — LANGUAGE MIGRATION] JavaScript/Node.js is the reference runtime for v0.1.
-Runtime latency, typed contracts, binary-hash handling, CPU concurrency, and cross-language transport are production dependencies, not submission blockers.
-This specification defines no migration plan, benchmark, or production-service architecture.

----

 ## 0.1 Standards-Conformance Boundary [PRE-3 — PENDING]

 PRE-3 is a bounded evidence sweep, not a feature or architecture decision.